rrramble/ielts/README.md

 > These texts are still being built up.
 >
-> The notes are summarized extraction, the best videos I have found are on [IELTS Academy Youtube channel](https://www.youtube.com/@Ieltsadvantage).
+> The notes are summarized extraction from the best videos I have found on [IELTS Academy Youtube channel](https://www.youtube.com/@Ieltsadvantage).
-> Here are links to [their selected youtube videos](/video-links.md) I have found most useful.
+> Here are links to [their selected youtube videos](/video-links.md) I find most useful.

 ## Sections of the IELTS